joshbegley/nyt-latest/previous.md

 **Why the N.F.L.
 Booked Bad Bunny for the Super Bowl**\
-`League executives are nervous about the Latin superstar’s outspoken stance on immigration, but their priority is attracting popular halftime performers.`\
+`League executives may be nervous about the Latin superstar’s outspoken stance on immigration, but their priority is attracting popular halftime performers.`\
 https://nytimes.com/2026/02/08/business/bad-bunny-super-bowl-nfl.html

 **On the Brink of a New Arms Race**\